dustinmichels/biol338-final-project/report/writeup.md

 One thing to note: I am interested in the challenge of ensuring reproducibility in bioinformatics projects, and have attempted to structure this investigation for maximum reproducibility.
 Namely,

 * All files are being stored (at various stages) using a public GitHub repository (See: <https://github.com/dustinmichels/biol338-final-project/tree/master>).
+The code associated with this draft is tagged as "draft01" and be retrieved in its entirety from GitHub.
 * I am attempting to carry out most stages of data collection, analysis, and presentation, using scripts that should be viable to re-run on other machines at other times to generate the same results.
 Even this report is being written in plain-text (Markdown) and converted into a report using a tool called Pandoc!
 * Finally, I am taking care to document the software I am using, and which version I am using, and how I am using it.

-## Methods
+# Methods

 I have used the eleven Tara Ocean samples that our class has used throughout the term, but I have downloaded Gene Ontology (GO) files for each dataset, which detail the number of reads from that dataset that mapped to each of about 2000 different functional categories, pertaining to molecular function, cellular components, or biological processes.